General Site Information and Rules

 - Please do not leave any foodstuffs in the cabin.
 Leave fridge and freezer doors ajar.

-- Please avoid using any anti-bacterial soaps and cleaners as these reduce the effectiveness of the septic tank.
+- Please use anti-bacterial soaps and cleaners sparingly as these reduce the effectiveness of the septic tank.
 Use the cleaning products provided.

 - Ensure that high standards of camping are maintained and that the Country Code is followed.
 The estate road and the footpath to Aberfoyle are popular with cyclists and walkers, so please help maintain the good reputation of Scouting.